simo075j/Reddit_NLP/README.md

 ![](ticker_prices.png)

-*With reference to Github user asad70*
+*With inspiration from Github-user asad70*